ralentina/maps/_posts/2020-05-30-mapuexpress.markdown

   - participatory-mapping
   - Chile
   - Covid-19
-excerpt: A collaborative, crowdsourced mapping project documenting the effects of the pandemic in Wallmapu
+excerpt: A collaborative, crowdsourced mapping project documenting the effects of the pandemic in Wallmapu.
 link: https://www.mapuexpress.org/coronavirus/
 ---